Here’s a fun fact you might not know:

 Brazil and Vietnam alone, the world’s top 2 coffee giants, account for more than half of the world’s annual coffee exports.

-In this article, we’ll take a look at the top 15 coffee producing countries in 2021.
+In this article, we’ll take a look at the top 15 coffee producing countries today.
 We’ll talk about how much coffee they produce, and what makes the coffee in each of these countries unique.

 Ready to find out more?